waicool20/KAGA/README.md

 ---

+# Features

+- No more hassling with the command line, just click away admiral!
+- More human friendly values instead of pure numbers used to configure Kancolle Auto
+- Profile saving, for easy switching between different routines from orel cruising to your 3-2 grind
+- Automatic restart of Kancolle Auto, KAGA makes sure those subs return to 2-3 even after an internet hiccup!
+- Saves crash logs automatically to <Kancolle Auto Directory>/crashes with details filled in ready for bug reporting
+- Prevents lockscreen(configurable) in case you're too lazy to turn off your screensaver
+- Tooltips to help you configure Kancolle Auto, press Shift Key while hovering over an option to see what it does

+Planned:
+- Event configuration
+- Session statistics, eg. buckets used, sortie/expeditions per hour, submarines switched etc.
+- Bundling SikuliX and adding more stats related things like resource expenses by OCR

 # Installation and Usage

 * A working copy of KAGA, either download from [release page](https://github.com/waicool20/KAGA/releases) or build a copy from the latest commit (Instructions below)